Light Rule In Light-Gateway

 • If access-control.yml is missing, MCP tools are allowed unless another handler blocks the request.

-• If access-control.yml is enabled and defaultDeny is true, a tool call with no matching req-acc endpoint rule is denied.
+• If access-control.yml is enabled and defaultDeny: true, a tool call with no matching req-acc endpoint rule is denied.

-• If the security handler does not run before mcp, role-based rules will not have caller claims and will deny.
+• If the security handler does not run before mcp, JWT claims are absent and CEL expressions that reference auditInfo will deny.

 • Rule execution is local to the gateway.
-It does not call the database on each request.
+No database call is made per request.

-• x-mask and x-mask-pattern in MCP tool inputSchema are handled before downstream execution. x-tokenize is reserved for the tokenization service integration.
+• x-mask and x-mask-pattern in MCP tool inputSchema are applied before the downstream call. x-tokenize is reserved for the tokenization service integration.

 Verification